Tribe of Manasseh

 According to the Hebrew Bible, the Tribe of Manasseh (/məˈnæsə/; Hebrew: Ševet Mənašše, Tiberian: Šēḇeṭ Mănašše) was one of the twelve tribes of Israel.
 After the Assyrian invasion of 720 BCE, it is counted as one of the ten lost tribes.
 Together with the Tribe of Ephraim, Manasseh also formed the House of Joseph.

+Academic consensus, informed by historical context, textual analysis, and archaeological evidence, largely views the Israelite tribes as eponymous figures representing social or regional groups formed from indigenous Canaanite populations during the Late Bronze and Early Iron periods, rather than as actual historical individuals.

 Symbols

-Their banner is a black flag with an embroidered unicorn.
+The 1906 Jewish Encyclopedia says that the Talmud describes their banner while en route to Canaan from Egypt as a black flag with an embroidered unicorn.

 Biblical narrative

 According to the Tanakh, the Tribe of Manasseh was a part of a loose confederation of Israelite tribes from after the conquest of the land by Joshua until the formation of the first Kingdom of Israel in c.
 1050 BC.
 No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges (see Book of Judges).
 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralised monarchy to meet the challenge, and the Tribe of Manasseh joined the new kingdom with Saul as the first king.
 After the death of Saul, all the tribes other than Judah remained loyal to the House of Saul, but after the death of Ish-bosheth, Saul's son who succeeded him to the throne of Israel, the Tribe of Manasseh joined the other northern Israelite tribes in making Judah's king David the king of a re-united Kingdom of Israel.
 However, on the accession of David's grandson Rehoboam, in c.
 930 BC the northern tribes split from the House of David and from Saul's tribe Benjamin to reform Israel as the Northern Kingdom.
 Manasseh was a member of the Northern Kingdom until the kingdom was conquered by Assyria in c.
 723 BC and the population deported.

 From that time, the Tribe of Manasseh has been counted as one of the ten lost tribes of Israel.